vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Kṛtyacintamani, of Vācaspatimiśra, of their sins, p.
 856; was to safe

-deals with festivals, pp. 845, 893n. guard varnas and aśramas, p.
+deals with festivals, pp. 845, 893n. guard varṇas and aśramas, p.
 302; Kstvakalpataru, vide Kalpataru, pp. prime duty of, to offer security 104, 663. and protection to subjects and to

 Kștyakaumudi, p.
 893n. appoint persons of the first three

 Kṛtyamahārnava, of Vācaspati, p.
-847. varnas for that purpose, p.
+847. varṇas for that purpose, p.
 250; ao

 Kṛtyapradipa, a work on Nyāya, ideal time-table for, acc. to kau. tilya, p.
 228; duty of a crowned,